-The Contractor shall construct the project as per the project scope and as per the accepted Released for Construction plans in accordance with the Specifications.
-No construction shall begin on any phase of the work prior to the Department providing written authorization to the Contractor to begin land disturbing activities.
-Two (2) full size and four (4) half size sets of the Released for Construction plans shall be delivered to the Department's Area Office at least 1 (one) week prior to the Contractor performing initial land disturbing activities.
-In addition, the Contractor shall deliver all subsequent Released for Construction plans at least 24 (twenty four) hours before commencing land disturbing activities.
+Ensure the Project is constructed as per the Project scope and as per the accepted Released for Construction plans in accordance with the Specifications.
+No construction will begin on any portion of the work prior to the Department providing written authorization to the Contractor to begin land disturbing activities.
 All plans submitted to the Area Office for use on construction shall include all applicable Standards and Details required in the Work.